calroc/Thun/docs/Compiling_Joy.rst

     names = _names().next

-Now we need an object that represents a Yang function that accepts two args and return one result (we'll implement other kinds a little later.)
+Now we need an object that represents a Yang function that accepts two args and return one result (we’ll implement other kinds a little later.)

 .. code:: ipython2